 The Shrimp Factory

-Formerly called RAW Oyster Bar in Bay St. Louis (where I took the below photos) then moved to and opened in Ocean Springs in early 2019, renamed and rebranded as The Shrimp Factory on Oct 31, 2019.
+Formerly called RAW Oyster Bar in Bay St. Louis (where I took the below photos), this phenomenal Mississippi Gulf Coast restaurant moved to and opened in Ocean Springs and rebranded as The Shrimp Factory on Oct 31, 2019.
 Whatever the name or location, they serve fresh and amazing seafood dishes and are well worth a visit.

 RAW Oyster Bar: Facebook